bartwesselink/dbl-visualization/src/opengl/documentation.md

 Outlines a circle with a given center coordinate, radius, rotation and color.
 The optional precision argument specifies how good the ellipsoid approximation has to be, this value has to be a divisor of 360 for correct results.
 If the precision argument is not specified then the default value of 10 is used.
 - `public fillLinedCircle(x: number, y: number, radius: number, fillColor: number[], lineColor: number[], precision: number): number`
 Draws a filled circle with a line around it with a given center coordinate, x radius, y radius, rotation, fill color and line color.
 If the line color is set to `null` then the fill color is also used as the line color.
 The optional precision argument specifies how good the ellipsoid approximation has to be, this value has to be a divisor of 360 for correct results.
 If the precision argument is not specified then the default value of 10 is used.
+- `public renderBlurryCircle(radius: number, blurradius: number, alpha: number, color: number[]): number` **Note this rendering function does not have proper support for zooming**.
+Renders a circle with a blurry fade out outline.
+The circle is given the provided `radius` and `blurradius`.
+These two radius arguments are additive meaning that the actual radius of the circle is the sum of the two.
+The given alpha argument specifies the maximum alpha value of the circle fill color and the color array the color of the circle.
+The circle is initially positioned at 0, 0 but can later be moved using `setPosition(glid, x, y)` calls.

 ## Slices
 **Note:** The precision argument for slices is a bit more relaxed and does not have to be a divisor of 360.
 In fact the best results are achieved when it is a divisor of the difference between the `start` and `end` argument.
 For a small enough precision value this difference is however unnoticeable.